Xhaka in Switzerland's World Cup squad after injury scare

 West Ham midfielder Edimilson Fernandes and Udinese defender Silvan Widmer have both missed out.

-Switzerland begin their Group E campaign against Brazil on June 17, before taking on Serbia and Costa Rica.
+Switzerland begins Group E campaign against Brazil, before taking on Serbia and Costa Rica.

 Switzerland's final 23-man World Cup squad: